aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-run-the-it-diagnostic-tool.md

 #### Step 3: Locate & Send the Report

-1. Look in the folder on your `Desktop\` or in `C:\Public\IT_Tools\IT_Diagnostic_Tool\` for a new file named **TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt**.
+1. Look in the folder on your `Desktop\` for a new file named **TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt**.
 The timestamp in the filename ensures older diagnostic logs are never overwritten.
 2. Attach this text file to your support ticket or reply to your technician's email with the file attached.
-3. You may delete the text file once the technician confirms they have received it.
+3. You may delete the application and the text file once the technician confirms they have received the file.

 ---